servetti-polito/neubot/doc/neubot.1.rst

   **www_no_title (integer)**
     Whether to include the title of the test in the results page (zero) or not (nonzero).

+  The API accepts the following query-string options:

+  **debug=integer**
+    When nonzero, the API returns a pretty-printed JSON.
+Otherwise, the JSON is serialized on a single line.

+  **test=string**
+    This parameter is mandatory and specifies that you want to retrieve the information to present the results of the specified test.

   Returned JSON example::